Toblerity/Fiona/README.txt

 Fiona
 =====

-Elegance on the outside, OGR(e) on the inside.
+Fiona is OGR's neater API – sleek elegance on the outside, unstoppable OGR(e) on the inside.

 Fiona provides a smoother and more productive Python interface to the open source GIS community's most trusted geodata access library; doing for libgdal_